 - Explore the possibility of someone operating PAYE on their behalf (see ‘Practicability of PAYE’ below)

 Where you are satisfied that the person being cared for cannot operate PAYE and that arrangements for someone to do it on their behalf cannot be made

 - Bring the care worker into Self Assessment (unless they are already in SA, when no further action is required).
 Remember that the person requiring the care remains responsible for calculating and paying over Class 1 NICs to HMRC (see ‘Practicability of PAYE’ below)

 Note: Where the carer provides nursing services follow the guidance in the Employment Status Manual at ESM4251-2.

 People who receive funding for the purpose of obtaining care may pay an agency to provide care services.
 An agency will normally operate PAYE and account for NIC in respect of carers it supplies.
 Where an agency claims not to be the employer you should seek guidance from the Status Inspector.

 Where it is not practicable for PAYE to be operated by the person being cared for or someone on their behalf

 - Do not use a DPNI scheme where the carer operates PAYE and NIC on their own pay

-The use of a DPNI scheme may disadvantage the carer by affecting their entitlement to the statutory payments, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay and Statutory Adoption Pay.
+The use of a DPNI scheme may disadvantage the carer by affecting their entitlement to the statutory payments, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay and Statutory Parental Bereavement Pay.